Program Time Frame: January 1, 2013 – June 30, 2022

 - Once it is determined that clean water must be removed, the responsible party must sign an acknowledgement that he/she will complete the repairs within the required timeframe and obtain a Building Permit from the City of Avon Lake (if the work being performed is not exclusively construction of a gravity lateral).

-- To qualify for the rate rebate, the responsible party must discharge clean water into the storm sewer and must not receive financial (e.g., grant) assistance from other parties.
+- To qualify for the bill credit, the responsible party must discharge clean water into the storm sewer or another storm channel.

-- Avon Lake Regional Water inspection and rate rebate in no way implies an acceptance of liability for the work that is undertaken or the consequences therefrom.
+- Avon Lake Regional Water’s inspection and bill credit in no way implies an acceptance of liability for the work that is undertaken or the consequences therefrom.

 - The responsible party accepts and/or retains ownership, operation, maintenance, and replacement responsibility for anything that may be installed under this program.

-- The rate rebate is eligible for residents in the project area who complete the work between January 1, 2013 and the latter of February 1, 2018 or one year after the combined sewer construction on a homeowner’s street has been completed (with all work having to be complete by June 30, 2019).
+- The rate rebate is eligible for residents in the project area who complete the work between January 1, 2013 and December 31, 2022.

 - Avon Lake Regional Water shall have sole authority to determine eligibility for program participation, prioritization of requests and compliance with all requirements of the program and Avon Lake Regional Water regulations.